kumatheworld/kurose-ross-solutions/main.typ

   + It takes $"RTT"_1+"RTT"_2+dots+"RTT"_n+18"RTT"_0$ because it takes another 16 RTTs as each object requires two RTTs.
   + It takes $"RTT"_1+"RTT"_2+dots+"RTT"_n+6"RTT"_0$ because it takes another $2*ceil(8/6)=4$ RTTs.
   + It takes $"RTT"_1+"RTT"_2+dots+"RTT"_n+3"RTT"_0$ because it takes another RTT.
++
+  + The average time required to send an object over the access link is $Delta=(1,000,000 "bits"\/"request")\/(15 "Mbps")=0.067 "sec/request"$ the arrival rate of objects to the access link is $beta=16$ requests/sec.
+Since the traffic intensity $Delta beta=1.07$ exceeds 1, the queuing delay will grow without bound, in which case the total average response time cannot be computed.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane